Ancient Roman philosophy

-Ancient Roman philosophy is philosophy as it was practiced in the Roman Republic and Roman empire.
-Roman philosophy includes not only philosophy written in Latin, but also philosophy written in Greek in the late Republic and Roman empire.
+Ancient Roman philosophy is philosophy as it was practiced in the Roman Republic and its successor state, the Roman Empire.
+Roman philosophy includes philosophy written in Latin as well as philosophy written in Greek in the late Republic and Roman Empire.
 Important early Latin-language writers include Lucretius, Cicero, and Seneca the Younger.
 Greek was a popular language for writing about philosophy, so much so that the Roman Emperor Marcus Aurelius chose to write his Meditations in Greek.